sho-87/kanagawa-paper.nvim/README.md

         FloatBorder = { bg = "none" },
         FloatTitle = { bg = "none" },

-        -- Save an hlgroup with dark background and dimmed foreground -- so that you can use it where your still want darker windows.
+        -- Save a hlgroup with dark background and dimmed foreground -- so that you can use it where you still want darker windows.
         -- E.g.: autocmd TermOpen * setlocal winhighlight=Normal:NormalDark
         NormalDark = { fg = theme.ui.fg_dim, bg = theme.ui.bg_m3 },